TKonkin/smart-store-terry/README.md

 ### P6.
 BI Insights and Storytelling

 Section 1.
-The Business Goal
+The Business Goal (PRODUCTS_TOP_SELLERS_BY_QUANTITY)
 Identify the products with the highest number of units sold.
 This helps to determine which products are the best sellers in terms of volume, guiding inventory management and marketing strategies.

 Section 2.
 Data Source
 The data source is the smart_sales database, within the data warehouse dw.
 The columns used are:
-product/productid - the unique identifier for each product product/productname - the name associated with each product id sale/SaleQuantity - number of units sold in a transaction
+product/productname - the name associated with each unique product id sale/SaleAmount - number of units sold in a transaction

 Section 3.
 Tools
-As there was no advanced (i.e., predictive) analytics required, Power BI was the only tool used for the project.
+As there was no advanced analytics required, Power BI has sufficient capabilities to be the only tool used for the project.

 Section 4.
 Workflow & Logic
 Descriptive dimensions: productid, productname